A losing war I'm fighting

 You just didn't notice me.

-A stiff breeze might have blown me over,
+A stiff breeze might have blown me

 If I weren't busy hiding behind it.